Ryoto-Kato/FaceReconstructionProject-Cpp/README.md

       ./tools/*.png

-You will get the result of a rendered image like follwing.
+You will get the result of a rendered image like following.

 ![](./images/result_example.png)